ORGANIZE & PREPARE

 - Plan to do concentrated school work during nap times.

-- Collect special toys that you only make available during times you are teaching the older children.
+- Collect special toys available only during times you are teaching the older children.

-- Schedule times for an older child to play with the little ones while you are helping another child with schoolwork.
+- Allow an older child to play with the little ones while you are instructing another child.

-- Make plans on how you will deal with interruptions -- they are inevitable.
+- Make plans on how you will deal with inevitable interruptions.

 - Inform family and friends that you will be unavailable during school hours.

-- Carefully consider each request to add an outside demand upon you or your child.
+- Carefully consider all outside demands for you or your child.

-- Anticipate days with unexpected emergencies (the basement floods) or unforeseen maladies (the flu strikes), and use each as an opportunity to learn and teach.
+- Anticipate unexpected emergencies (the basement floods) or unforeseen maladies (the flu strikes), and use them as character-developing opportunities.

-© 2019 Network of Iowa Christian Home Educators & Julie Naberhaus adapted from "The ABC's of Homeschooling in Iowa" by Julie Naberhaus
+© 2020 Homeschool Iowa & Julie Naberhaus adapted from "The ABC's of Homeschooling in Iowa" by Julie Naberhaus

 The habits of the child produce the character of the man.